 ...But now in the Solitude of my journey, I set myself to explore the treasures of my soul – I gift I was unaware of but I’d always had inside of me

 Why do people crave solitude?

 In solitude, it’s easier to welcome simplicity, and with a simple life, solitude comes naturally.
 The simpler your life is, the less stress you’re likely to have.
 And simplicity breeds the opportunity to evaluate your personal values, which are crucial to living mindfully.12 Aug 2021

 It is when we become the friend that possesses all the great qualities ourselves, the qualities we seek others see in us that we no longer feel alone.
 That’s one of many experiences of solitude.
-You are magnificent, you can spend time alone and feel we’ve had the best conversation ever, you can do the things you like to do by yourself because you know you are sufficient, and know that he best you can have by your side is you!
+You are magnificent, you can spend time alone and feel we’ve had the best conversation ever, you can do the things you like to do by yourself because you know you are sufficient and know that the best you can have by your side is you!
 Because YOU’RE the best!
-Be your bestie, be your buddy, be the best you can be with yourself at all times!
+Be your bestie, be your buddy, and be the best you can be with yourself at all times!

-Have the Courage to Stand Alone (Find True Belonging) by Brené Brown this is what loneliness to solitude looks like
+Have the Courage to Stand Alone (Find True Belonging) by Brené Brown is what loneliness to solitude looks like

 6 Principles for Befriending Yourself: Matt Licata, Jeff Foster